Myth:

 Learn more about SDA

-- Find out if you are likely to be eligible for SDA with our easy-to-use SDA Eligibility Checker!
+• Find out if you are likely to be eligible for SDA with our easy-to-use SDA Eligibility Checker!

-- The Housing Hub has great resources to help people understand SDA!
-You can learn more about different types of housing and places to live here.
+• The Housing Hub has great resources to help people understand SDA!
+You can learn more about different types of housing and places to live here

-- The Housing Hub also provides free information sessions about SDA and you can find more out here.
+• The Housing Hub provides free webinars about housing options for people with disability and you can find more here

-- To keep up to date with accessible housing news, events, stories and NDIS, updates, you can subscribe here.
+• To keep up to date with accessible housing news, events, stories and NDIS, updates, you can subscribe here.